MauroDataMapper/docs/docs/user-guides/admin-functionality/admin-functionality.md

 ---
 ## 1. Dashboard

 To access your admin dashboard, log in to **Mauro Data Mapper** and click the white arrow by your user profile to the right of the menu header.
-From the dropdown menu under **'Admin settings'** select **'Dashboard'** and you will be navigated to your dashboard.
+From the dropdown menu under **'Admin settings'** select **'Dashboard'**.

 ![User profile menu showing dashboard option](user-profile-menu-dashboard.png)